 THE ROLE OF THE BUSINESS ANALYST

-Whilst the specific duties of a business analyst will vary from organisation to organisation, the prinicpal role is as the communicator between business users and the solution provider.
-The solution provider can be the internal software development group, a software house or an offshore supplier.
+Whilst the specific duties of a business analyst will vary from organisation to organisation, the principal role is as the communicator between business users and the solution provider.
+The solution provider can be the internal software development team, a software house or an offshore supplier.

 The analyst’s role in the design cycle: